 What Is the Confusion That Surrounds Animal Testing?

 “Frustrating” would be the feeling I had when investigating this issue.
-The government, higher education institutions, animal rights activists, and laboratories all have opinions on it which can muddy the issue.
+The government, higher education institutions, animal rights groups, and laboratories all have opinions on it which can muddy the issue.
 So here are some facts:

 All registered research facilities that do animal testing are required to submit reports, on their extent of animal use, to the Animal and Plant Health Inspection Service (APHIS).
 However, their use of rats, mice, birds, reptiles, and domestic farm animals is allowed to go unreported.